Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Tim Quayle, chief executive, OneAdvent

-As we appear to be sliding into a soft market across a number of business lines, brokers who have got used to operating in a hard market are going to have to sharpen up their act.
+As we appear to be sliding into a soft market across a number of business lines, brokers that have got used to operating in a hard market are going to have to sharpen up their act.

 In turn, this shift will increase the scrutiny on what value they are bringing to their clients.